It’s been a long time coming.

 We also see how they diversify into Data Clean Rooms (DCRs).
 In this environment, first-party data from different sources can be aggregated and analyzed without, allegedly, exposing sensitive details or violating privacy regulations.

-On the other hand, ad-tech vendors and the ad-tech ecosystem are developing alternative identifiers to take the third-party cookies place, but allegedly in a more privacy-friendly way.
-For example, Unified ID and ID5.
-So basically, an aim to create their version of Google’s Privacy Sandbox APIs.
+On the other hand, ad-tech vendors within the ad-tech ecosystem are developing alternative identifiers to take the third-party cookies place, but allegedly in a more privacy-friendly way.
+For example, Unified ID 2.0 and ID5.

 Chrome phasing out the third-party cookie has become synonymous with the end of the third-party cookie.
 As mentioned, this is because Chrome has the largest global market share, with more than 60%.
 And as also mentioned, the cookie deprecation did not begin with Chrome.